 Before we get to the list of brands, let’s talk about how to identify a high-quality dog food.
-Different dogs require a different balance of nutrients, but in general, dogs need an appropriate combination of protein, fat, moisture, fiber, minerals, and vitamins.
+Different dogs may have different sensitivities and preferences, but in general, dogs need an appropriate combination of protein, fat, moisture, fiber, minerals, and vitamins.

 Quality dog foods will contain easily-identifiable whole food ingredients and supplements.
 Ingredients to look for on the label include: